 (As a side note, if we’re formatting your book for you, we do have a selection of graphics you can choose from if you want to use a graphic as your section break, but we can’t make the choice for you – you are the best person to know what would fit the tone, theme and style of your book).

-Publishing a book (especially if it’s your first one) is an exciting time.
+Publishing a book (especially if it’s your first book) is an exciting time.
 Use this list to make sure you’ve put everything you want in your manuscript, and then get that puppy out there!

 Wishing you much success in your publishing endeavors!